okhsunrog/okhsunrog-blog/src/posts/archinstall-zfs/index.md

 ZFS installation goes through its own class (inheriting from archinstall.Installer): it adds the necessary packages, correctly builds initramfs (dracut or mkinitcpio) and takes into account all ZFS nuances.
 Kernel and ZFS compatibility validation is moved to a separate module — it parses repositories, ZFS releases and checks that everything is compatible.
 Pydantic is used for configs so there's no magic with dicts.

 The ISO profile is assembled through Jinja2 templates — it's easier to maintain different variants (DKMS or precompiled modules, different hooks and services, different package sets are included conditionally).
-Everything is maximally typed so as not to catch bugs on flat ground.
+Everything is heavily typed to avoid trivial bugs.

 #### ISO Building: just, Justfile and Jinja2